oppia/oppia/CONTRIBUTING.md

   3. Please sign the CLA so that we can accept your contributions.
 If you're contributing as an individual, use the [individual CLA](https://goo.gl/forms/AttNH80OV0).
 If your company owns the copyright to your contributions, a company representative should sign the [corporate CLA](https://goo.gl/forms/xDq9gK3Zcv).
   4. You may also want to set up [automatic auth](https://help.github.com/articles/set-up-git/#next-steps-authenticating-with-github-from-git) so you don't have to type in a username and password each time you commit a change.

+## Finding something to do

+If you already know what you'd like to work on, you can skip this section.

+If you have an idea for something to do, first check if it's already been filed on the [issue tracker](https://github.com/oppia/oppia/issues).
+If so, add a comment to the issue saying you'd like to work on it, and we'll help you get started!
+Otherwise, please file a new issue and assign yourself to it.

+Otherwise, you could try searching the issue tracker for something that looks interesting!
+The issues have been categorized according to the type of help needed:

+  * [TODO: code](https://github.com/oppia/oppia/labels/TODO%3A%20code) means that the overall solution is known, and the only thing left to do is code it.
+  * [TODO: design doc](https://github.com/oppia/oppia/labels/TODO%3A%20design%20doc) means that the problem is known, but the solution needs fleshing out.
+In that case, the best thing to do is to prepare a short doc outlining the solution approach and implementation plan, then circulate it to the [dev team](https://groups.google.com/forum/#!forum/oppia-dev) for feedback before starting implementation.
+  * [TODO: investigation](https://github.com/oppia/oppia/labels/TODO%3A%20investigation) means that the problem is known, but no one has a clue why it's happening.
+This is generally a detective puzzle: any information you can add to the thread that helps identify the root of the problem would be very helpful!

+If this is your first contribution, we additionally suggest picking a [starter project](https://github.com/oppia/oppia/labels/starter%20project).
+These projects are local to a small part of the codebase, and they tend to be easier, so they give you a chance to get your feet wet without having to understand the entire codebase.

+Another great way to start contributing is by writing tests -- we have pretty good backend test coverage, but our frontend and integration coverage is spotty.
+Tests are really important because they help prevent developers from accidentally breaking existing code, allowing them to build cool things faster.
+If you're interested in helping out, let the development team know by posting to the [developers' mailing list](https://groups.google.com/forum/#!forum/oppia-dev), and we'll help you get started.

 ## Instructions for making a code change

+*If your change isn't trivial, please [talk to us](https://groups.google.com/forum/#!forum/oppia-dev) before you start working on it -- this helps avoid duplication of effort, and allows us to offer advice and suggestions.
+For larger changes, it may be better to first create a short design doc outlining a suggested implementation plan, and send it to the dev team for feedback.*

 The central development branch is `develop`, which should be clean and ready for release at any time.
 In general, all changes should be done as feature branches based off of `develop`.
 (In case you're interested, we mainly use the [Gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), which also incorporates `master`, `hotfix-` and `release-` branches -- but you don't need to worry about these.)